-Aldi is rapidly expanding in the U.S. Already, the no-frills German supermarket chain has nearly 2,000 stores in 36 states offering super-low prices on brand-name knockoffs, European foods and one-off deals.
-Indeed, 90% of Aldi's products are exclusive store brands, and many mimic the packaging and taste of national brands.
-We found several great items at Aldi that deserve a spot on your grocery list based on quality or value -- or both.
+The no-frills German supermarket chain has more than 2,000 stores in 36 states offering super-low prices on brand-name knockoffs, European foods and one-off deals.
+Indeed, 90% of Aldi's products are exclusive store brands, and many mimic the packaging and product of national brands.
+We found several great items at Aldi that deserve a spot on your grocery list based on quality or value — or both.
+That’s good news as all of us are looking to cut corners on rampaging grocery bills.

-But after checking in with shopping experts, as well doing comparison-shopping (and taste-testing) on our own at stores in Virginia, we found that some deals at Aldi aren't worth it.
-First, brand-name knockoffs don't always taste as good as the real deal.
+Even so, after checking in with shopping experts, as well as doing comparison-shopping (and taste-testing) on our own at stores in Virginia, we found that some deals at Aldi aren't worth it.
+First of all, brand-name knock offs don't always taste as good as the real deal (though we’ll make an exception with Kirkland Signature products from Costco).
 Second, Aldi doesn't accept manufacturers' coupons or offer a loyalty program.
-That means you can find certain brand-name products at other retailers at comparable prices to Aldi's knockoffs once you factor in sales, coupons and loyalty perks.
-Take a look at what to buy -- and what to avoid -- at Aldi.
-Oh, and don't forget to bring a quarter; you'll need it to "rent" a shopping cart (you get a quarter back when you're finished).
+That means you can find certain brand-name products at other retailers at prices comparable to Aldi's knockoffs once you factor in sales, coupons and loyalty perks.
+Take a look at what to buy — and what to avoid — at Aldi.

 What to Buy at Aldi: Seasonal Items